 The home of Tallinn Opera is the Estonia Theatre building, situated in the center of Tallinn.
 This historical opera house is an art nouveau/neo-classical structure designed by Finnish architects Armas Lindgren and Wivi Lonn.
 The Opera House was the largest building in Tallinn when it first opened in 1913.

 The Tallinn Opera House presents many popular ballets and operas, such as La Bohéme, Carmen and Manon.
 The most in-demand performances are for the Swan Lake ballet and the opera La Traviata.
-In addition, the Tallinn Opera House also stages a selection of operettas, children's plays and musicals.
+In addition, the Tallinn Opera House stages a selection of operettas, children's plays and musicals.

 More about Tallinn Opera House